pavedroad-io/pavedroad/devkit/BOOTSTRAP.md

 the bootstrap script but once _/usr/local_ is set up then Homebrew can be run without _sudo_ privileges.

+However this only applies to installations from source:

+    brew install <package>

+Some binary packages may be installed in system directories and require _sudo_ privileges.
+Homebrew binary installations are performed like this:

+    brew cask install <package>

 ### Executing the MacOS Bootstrap Script

 The MacOS bootstrap script performs the following tasks:

 1. Prepares _/usr/local_ for Homebrew installation

     The script prompts for a _sudo_ password at this point if necessary.
     When executing the MacOS bootstrap script this chown step may be skipped as follows:

         bootstrap-macos.sh -c
 2. Installs Homebrew by downloading and running a ruby script